-Many of the committee’s recommendations were implemented, including the reduction in SLR and CRR, having a market determined interest rate and opening of new private sector and foreign banks.
+Many of the committee’s recommendations were implemented, including the reduction in SLR and CRR, having a market-determined interest rate and opening of the new private sector and foreign banks.

 - In 1998, the Committee on Banking Sector Reforms, also chaired by Mr. Narsimham, recommended a further set of measures to strengthen the banking sector.
 It reviewed progress in existing measures and proposed further measures related to legislation, capital adequacy and bank mergers.

 - Beyond these, the 1998 Committee also recommended steps relating to greater technology use, skills training and professional management of banks.
 Many of these reforms put in place since 1991 improved the performance and strength of India’s banking sector.

 - India’s banking system is characterised by a high share of Public Sector Banks (PSBs), accounting for over 70% of total assets.
 PSB’s performance inevitably represents the performance of the overall banking system as they are the largest contributors to the large and rising stock of Non- Performing Assets (NPAs).

 - The share of stressed assets in Public Sector Banks (PSBs) is nearly 16 per cent, more than 3 times that in private banks.

 - Rising NPAs have also put a strain on the health of the PSBs, reflected in their declining Return on Assets (ROA) and Return on Equity (ROE) ratios, which turned negative in 2016 for the first time in a decade.
 The gross non-performing assets of all scheduled commercial banks amounted to Rs.
 6.1 Trillion in March 2016.

 - Asset quality and profitability have been deteriorating over time.